SciTools/iris/docs/src/further_topics/filtering_warnings.rst

     ...     warnings.filterwarnings("ignore", module="iris.coord_systems", lineno=442)
     ...     my_operation()
     ...
-    iris/coord_systems.py:444: IrisUserWarning: Setting inverse_flattening does not affect other properties of the GeogCS object.
-To change other properties set them explicitly or create a new GeogCS instance. warnings.warn(wmsg, category=iris.warnings.IrisUserWarning)
+      warnings.warn(wmsg, category=iris.warnings.IrisUserWarning)
     iris/coord_systems.py:770: IrisDefaultingWarning: Discarding false_easting and false_northing that are not used by Cartopy. warnings.warn(